 The first lineage, termed the Baltic-Alps, has been previously observed in the Baltic countries (Lithuania, Poland, Germany) and the Alps (Switzerland).
 Two Danish genomes from coastal Ribe (G207, G861x1035) and one sample from inland Viborg (Gr GC 15) fall within the Baltic-Alps clade.
 This localization of genetic diversity is highly congruent with historical documentation noting that the frequency of plague in 15th century Denmark was similar to the rest of Europe north of the Alps [2 p.
 417. Furthermore, from the 16th century onward, historical sources often explicitly state that plague came to Denmark from northern Germany and the Baltic region.

 The second lineage that emerges in this period gives rise to later epidemics of plague in England, Russia, and France.
-These isolates have been hypothesized to derived from well-documented plague epidemics, Great Northern War Outbreak (1711-1721) and the Great Plague of Marseille (1720-1722).
+These isolates have been hypothesized to have derived from well-documented plague epidemics, Great Northern War Outbreak (1711-1721) and the Great Plague of Marseille (1720-1722).
 No Danish plague in this study is associated with this lineage.

 The last appearance of Danish Y. pestis in this study dates to between 1539 and 1655 (Table 13).
 No evidence of Y. pestis was found after the mid-17th century.
 This is in agreement with the last documented plague outbreak on the mainland (Jutland) which occurred from 1654 to 1657 [2,13].
 While plague would later return to Denmark in 1711 during the Great Northern War Outbreak, this final outbreak was restricted to the island of Zealand.